 ← Finance & money

-Enter the principal, APR, and term to instantly calculate the monthly repayment, total interest, and payoff horizon for an amortized loan, then share the result with a single URL.
+Enter principal, APR, and term to get monthly payment, total interest, and payoff timeline for a standard amortized loan.
+Share the result with one URL.

 How to use + examples